FLOOD WARNING SYSTEM

 Records of large floods in the area extend back as far as the late 19th century, with the most significant episodes of flooding occurring in 1893, 1906, 1949, 1955, 1963, 1974, 1990 and 2000.
 Some of the more recent floods are summarised in table form later in this document.

 The Bureau of Meteorology operates a flood warning system for the Thomson, Barcoo Rivers and Cooper Creek basin based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Longreach, Barcaldine and Blackall, which are operated by the Department of Environment and Resource Management.
+The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Longreach, Barcaldine and Blackall, which are operated by the Department of Natural Resources and Mines.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Thomson, Barcoo Rivers and Cooper Creek during flood events.
 Quantitative flood forecasts are issued for locations at Longreach, Jundah, Blackall and Windorah when moderate flood levels are likely to be exceeded.